Is your strategic planning process complete with the necessary components? What are those pieces?

 Creating an instrument panel

 How do you know if the work of your plan is actually moving you closer to your vision?
 And throughout the year are you remaining financially sound and satisfying your customers?
 An instrument panel gives leadership a collection of measures to track monthly and assess the answers to these questions.
-To learn more about an Instrument Panel and how it is used, click here.

 Navigate the course/plan revision